bclindner/python-xls-csv-convert/README.md

-# Python XLS-to-CSV Processing Script
+# Python XLSX-to-CSV Processing Script

 This script opens an XLSX file at a provided path with the format: